Property Management Blog

 New 2024 CA Eviction Law That Landlords and Tenants Should Know

 California passed a new landlord-tenant law that will provide additional protections for renters around just cause evictions.
 Set to take effect on April 1, 2024, the law will require landlords to have just cause to terminate tenancy after a tenant has been placed in the unit for 12 months.
-Read along to see what landlords and tenants should know about this new legislation.
+Read along to see what tenants and landlords should know about this new legislation.

 What is the new California Tenant Law?